septentrio-gnss/uBloxCorrectionsWithSeptentrio/README.md

 ### Point Perfect Library

-Point Perfct is a C++ library developed by uBlox that generates corrections in RTCM format to later send them to the GNSS receiver.
-The library decodes the SPARTN format corrections offered by the IoT location service or LBand satellite beam and together with the Satellite Ephemeris and receiver's position and timing information (NMEA), it generates RTCM messages to be sent to the receiver.
+Point Perfect is a C++ library developed by u-blox that generates corrections in RTCM format to later send them to the GNSS receiver.
+The library decodes the SPARTN format corrections offered by the IoT location service or L-Band satellite beam.
+Together with the Satellite Ephemeris and receiver's position and timing information (NMEA), it generates RTCM messages to be sent to the receiver.

-As far as the data inputs and outputs of the library are concerned, there are two more elements that are crucial to make the library workable.
-These elements are the frequency of the lband beam and a dynamic key (which changes over time) for library authentication.
+Regarding the data inputs and outputs of the library, two additional elements are crucial to make the library functional.
+These elements are the frequency of the L-Band beam and a dynamic key (which changes over time) for library authentication.
 Both are obtained from the MQTT client.

 Below is an image with a schematic representing the different inputs and outputs of the Point Perfect library.